 To combat these problems, the standard was again updated in February 2018, and a second amendment was added.
 This new set of changes was intended to:

-BS 5534:2014 + A2:2018 aims to further improve the security, durability and weather-tightness of new and refurbished pitched roofs.
-It does this in part by referring to a brand new British Standard, BS 8612:2018, which sets out standards for dry fix roofing products and systems, in response to issues of product quality and installation issues.
+The amendment, BS 5534:2014 + A2:2018, aimed to further improve the security, durability and weather-tightness of new and refurbished pitched roofs.
+It does this, in part, by referring to BS 8612:2018, which supports BS 5543 by setting out fixing and roof ventilation standards for dry-fix ridge, hip and verge systems for slating and tiling.

 The full document can be purchased from the BSI website.

-Marley’s SoloFix one-piece clip and nail provides an affordable fixing for all standard interlocking tiles.
-It is up to 30% faster to install than traditional clips, and delivers outstanding strength and durability.
+For example, our SoloFix one-piece clip and nail provides easy and affordable dry-fixing for all standard interlocking tiles.
+It is up to 30% faster to install than traditional clips and delivers outstanding strength and durability.

 If you’d like more information or help to ensure a project meets the requirements of BS 5534, contact our technical team on 01283 722588, or find your local Marley specialist.